Applying traditional visual merchandising tactics to the online shopping experience

 Think about the last time you went to the mall.
 The way you felt and experience you had in each store was no accident.
 No, this was the result of visual merchandising wizardry!
 From the layout of the sales floor and how products were displayed to the color schemes used, and even subtle scents wafting around the store – all of these things have been carefully considered to maximize impact.

 Visual merchandising has long been a science associated with traditional brick-and-mortar stores.
 However, this psychological feng shui is now being adopted and refined online.
 Today, eCommerce merchants are making strategic visual decisions that go far beyond building a clean, responsive site.

-In this post, we’ll explore how visual merchandising can be applied to eCommerce stores, with seven tactics to transfer from in-store to online.
+In this post, we’ll explore how visual merchandising can be applied to eCommerce stores, with seven tactics to transfer from in-store to online for effective omnichannel retailing.
 But first, let’s take a brief look at what exactly visual merchandising is, both for physical and digital stores.